-Missi roti is a North Indian speciality and is often made in various homes in the North Indian belt.
-I am sharing this family recipe which I have been making for some years now.
+Missi Roti are savory and nutty flavored flatbreads made with a mix of whole wheat flour, gram flour and spices.
+Missi roti is a North Indian specialty and is often made in various homes in the North Indian belt.
+I am sharing my family recipe that I have been making for many years now.

 To makes these besan ki roti, the proportion of whole wheat flour to besan added varies from family to family.
 We always use a 2:1 proportion of both whole wheat flour and gram flour respectively.